mletras89/QDMI/docs/examples.md

 ## Implementing a Device {#device}

-Below you find a mock implementation of two QDMI devices: One is implemented in C++ and the other one in C.
+Below you find mock implementations of two QDMI devices: One is implemented in C++ and the other one in C.

-\note Keep in mind, that even though the interface is defined in C, the device can be implemented in C++.
+\note Keep in mind, that even though the interface is defined in C, the device can be implemented in C++ or any other language that supports the C ABI.

 ### Basic String Properties {#device-string}